Ommdutta26/Financial-Fraud-Detection-Agent-/README.md

 Raw XGBoost scores are not true probabilities.
 Isotonic calibration ensures when the model says 80% fraud probability, approximately 80% of those cases were actually fraud in validation.
 This makes the confidence % statistically meaningful.

 **Why LangGraph over a simple chain?**
-LangGraph enables conditional routing — low-risk transactions fast-approve at Node 1, skipping the LLM entirely.
+LangGraph enables conditional routing — low-risk transactions (score < threshold AND zero rule flags) fast-approve at Node 1, skipping the LLM entirely.
 This reduces Groq API calls by ~40%.
 The velocity override in Node 6 shows how rule signals can override model signals without retraining.

 **Why data-driven email risk scores?**
 Initial assumption was `anonymous.com` = high risk.
 Data showed it has only 2.3% fraud rate — lower than `gmail.com` (4.4%). `protonmail.com` at 40.8% is the real highest-risk domain.
 All risk scores are derived from actual training data fraud rates, not domain-name heuristics.

+**Why LangSmith?**
+The fraud agent makes decisions that affect real transactions.
+Every LLM call, every rule that fires, every node's latency needs to be observable.
+LangSmith provides per-trace visibility including the `langsmith_run_id` that links MongoDB records directly back to the exact trace for any decision.

+**Why n8n for alerting?**
+n8n provides a no-code workflow layer between the fraud agent and downstream systems (Telegram, MongoDB, email).
+New alert destinations (Slack, PagerDuty, JIRA) can be added without touching the Python codebase.

+**Why rules can override a low model score?**
+A 0.005 model score on a ProtonMail + $800 + digital goods transaction looks clean to the model — it learned from historical base rates.
+But 3 business rules fire because the combination violates known fraud policy regardless of probability.
+The system correctly escalates and logs the model/rules conflict in LangSmith for retraining data collection.

 ---